 III.
 Reporting a Grievance

-Any employee, volunteer, student, or guest who believes they have been subjected to misconduct, may file a Grievance with the Investigator at [email protected] or with a senior staff member, counselor, or swami at the location where the alleged violation of this policy occurred as soon as possible after the alleged violation of this policy occurred but not later than one month after the alleged violation has occurred unless ISYVC determines that an extension is warranted.
+Any employee, volunteer, student, or guest who believes they have been subjected to misconduct, may file a Grievance with the Investigator at email@example.com or with a senior staff member, counselor, or swami at the location where the alleged violation of this policy occurred as soon as possible after the alleged violation of this policy occurred but not later than two years after the alleged violation has occurred unless ISYVC determines that an extension is warranted.

 To report an allegation of a violation of this Policy, the Complainant must provide the following information to the Investigator: